The Go-To Destination For Reliable And Consistent Data About The Nation’s Hospitals

 - Other: Hospital leadership, strategic planning, human resources management, information management, process management, customer focus and satisfaction, and business results.

-The American Hospital Association provides relevant and timely hospital data for accurate healthcare industry analysis.
-Each year, the survey is rigorously evaluated to ensure it collects the most pertinent indicators that reflect both historical and emerging trends, such as the formation of Accountable Care Organizations (ACO).
+The American Hospital Association provides relevant and timely hospital data for accurate health care industry analysis.
+Each year, the survey is rigorously evaluated to ensure it collects the most pertinent indicators that reflect both historical and emerging trends, such as telehealth visits.
 To present the most-up-to-date hospital data for our customers, portions of the database for the most current year are updated monthly (details below).
-Individuals looking for a finalized database for time-series analysis should base their healthcare market research on a particular fiscal year.
+Individuals looking for a finalized database for time-series analysis should base their health care market research on a particular fiscal year.

 - Hospital Demographics – basic information about hospitals updated daily.